smyte/careers/README.md

 * We just raised a series A and our growth is out of control.
 * We offer competitive salary, benefits, and equity.

+## How do apply?

+Are you interested?
+Just send us an email at jobs@smyte.com.
+No recruiters please.

 ## Some of [our team's](https://www.smyte.com/team) favorite projects

 #### Pete (CEO, founder, ex-Facebook, original member of React.js team)